Changes Due to COVID-19 Show Digital Accessibility Is Actually Possible

 The COVID-19 pandemic has done plenty of damage, but if digital accessibility is improved coming out of this crisis, it will be one good thing.

-For more on accessibility, register for our June 10 webinar on digital accessibility with guest speaker Tanner Gers, the Business Development Lead at American Foundation for the Blind.
+For more on accessibility, watch our webinar on digital accessibility with guest speaker Tanner Gers, the Business Development Lead at American Foundation for the Blind.